SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 This branch of the `lsst_y1` repository contains yaml files for LSST-Y1 chains to be run in Cocoa, using the COLA emulators as well as Euclid Emulator 2.

 ## Description
+The fiducial data vector `data/EE2_FIDUCIAL.modelvector` was generated with the yaml file `CREATE_EE2_FIDUCIAL_DATA_VECTOR.yaml`.
+A noise realization was added to the data vector, using the Python script `add_noise_to_data_vector.py`, resulting in the file `data/EE2_FIDUCIAL_NOISED.modelvector`.
+For each of the masks, one `dataset` file was created, in `data/LSST_Y1_MX_EE2_FID.dataset`.
+For testing purposes, an additional dataset `LSST_Y1_M6_EE2_NO_NOISE.dataset` was created using the noiseless data vector.
+The noiseless dataset is used in `TEST_COLA_EMU_SHEAR.yaml`, which is a simple evaluation at the fiducial parameters.

-All chains run with LSST-Y1 Cosmic Shear, EE2 fiducial data vector, same nuisance parameter priors (pessimistic IA NLA, optimistic photo-z and shear calibration).
+All chains run with LSST-Y1 Cosmic Shear, EE2 fiducial noised data vector, same nuisance parameter priors (pessimistic IA with NLA, optimistic photo-z and shear calibration).
 The priors for cosmological parameters are the EE2 box boundaries.
 We are only considering wCDM.
 The convergence criterion is given by `R-1 < 0.005`.

-The variables are: masks (scale cuts), the emulators (EE2, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).
+The variables between chains are: masks (scale cuts), the emulators (EE2, COLA, COLA+10, COLA+25, COLA+100, where COLA+X means COLA with X anchors).

-THe fiducial data vector `data/EE2_FIDUCIAL.modelvector` was generated with the yaml file `CREATE_EE2_FIDUCIAL_DATA_VECTOR.yaml`.
-A noise realization was added to the data vector, using the Python script `add_noise_to_data_vector.py`, resulting in the file `data/EE2_FIDUCIAL_NOISED.modelvector`.
-For each mask, one `dataset` file was created, in `data/LSST_Y1_MX_EE2_FID.dataset`.
-For testing purposes, an additional dataset `LSST_Y1_M6_EE2_NO_NOISE.dataset` was created using the noiseless data vector.
-The noiseless dataset is used in `TEST_COLA_EMU_SHEAR.yaml`

 The nonlinear emulators are set in the yaml file under the `non_linear_emul` option.
 They are numbered as: